denten-books/plain-text/main.md

 The Hughes telegraph, an 1855 design modification of a 1846 telegraph invented by the American Royal E. House, was a capricious machine that relied on a tuning mechanism to transmit individual characters.
-Inspired by the player piano, the Hughes telegraph looked like a piano, replete with a keyboard and a rotating drum, commonly using in music boxes.
-The sending device struck a tone, which, when transmitted by electrical current, would initiate the rotation of a similar drum in the receiving apparatus "at the pleasure of of the distant operator," in Hughes's words.
+Inspired by the player piano, the Hughes telegraph even looked like a piano, replete with a keyboard and a rotating drum, commonly using in music boxes.
+The sending device struck a tone, which, when transmitted by electrical current, would initiate the rotation of a similar drum in the receiving apparatus "at the pleasure of the distant operator," in Hughes's words.
 The length of time between the initial synchronization signal and the struck chord would correspond to a letter, which the machine would then print to tape using a letter wheel.
 Hughes referred to the device as a "Compound Magnetic and Vibrating Printing Instrument [@noll_evolution_2007, 20-21; @hayles_print_2004, 145-147;
-@hughes_improvement_1856]."

-Morse code.
+@hughes_improvement_1856]," in a name that already hints at the fragility of the device.
+It is tempting to think of the telegraph as a digital device, created to convert analog [*sic*] input into electric signal, and much of technical literature on the subject makes that simplification.[^ln-tele-digi]

+[^ln-tele-digi]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
+@jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
+@comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

+Morse code, co-developed between a number of American and British inventors in the first half of the 19th-century, had the advantage of an encoding scheme that did not rely on device syncrhonization.
+The 1865 ITU rules require a silince equal to three dots (same as one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate the space between words.
+Although Morse code can be expressed in terms of ones and zeroes (binary), it is technichally a ternary code making use of at least three elements: dots, dashes, and silences of various length.
+Furthermore, note that Mor

 Baudot.
 Fixed length.